Garathd/Django-To-Do-List/README.md

 ***Cart Page*** This page is only accessible if an item is in the cart otherwise it redirects back to the profile page.
 Also if an item is in the cart it should appear as a menu item.
 The cart page lets a user remove the item or else continue to the checkout

 ***Checkout Page*** This page lets the user purchase the pro version of the app using stripe.
-If there is no items in the cart then the user is redirected back to their profile page
+If there are no items in the cart then the user is redirected back to their profile page

 ### Back-End

-For local testing i'm using sqlite and for live version I'm using Postgre SQL which comes as an add on with Heroku.
+For local testing I'm using sqlite and for live version I'm using Postgre SQL which comes as an addon with Heroku.

 #### Accounts Model